RM312/MovieRecommendation/README.md

 1. **Data Processing in Jupyter Notebook**: Data cleaning, processing, and model training are performed in the `MovieRecommender.ipynb`.
 Cosine similarity is used to calculate the similarity between movies based on their features.
 The results, including the recommendation model, are serialized into a binary file that the main program can load.

 2. **User Interface using Streamlit**: The UI is developed using Streamlit (`app.py`), which provides an interactive interface where users can input their preferences and get movie recommendations.

+You can access the live version of the project here: [Movie Recommender System](https://movierecommendation-wgbzf6btctioktz9zj9rjv.streamlit.app/)

 ---